Deprecated: Function create_function() is deprecated in /home/shoyusug/public_html/wp-content/plugins/related-posts/init.php on line 177

 I moved to Oahu a few months before my 21st birthday.
-Sometimes it seems like a lifetime ago, but as I look back through old photos before I pack them away, I can remember discovering Honolulu through my 21-year-old eyes that I really take care of by looking for the best eye cream reviews 2017.
+Sometimes it seems like a lifetime ago, but as I look back through old photos before I pack them away, I can remember discovering Honolulu through my 21-year-old eyes.

 Coming from Maui and having had a brief taste of living in New York, I was restless and wanted to do and see more, more, more.
 I was ready for new adventure.
 So Honolulu was my compromise – the “big city” nightlife and culture, better job opportunities, but still close enough to my family on Maui.